-Water can be a scarce and costly resource in the heat of summer.
-If you're lucky enough to have a lovely garden during hot and sunny weather, installing a water butt is a clever way to make the most of the water you've already got.
+Water can be a scarce resource in the heat of summer.
+To keep your garden green during hot and sunny weather, installing a water butt is a clever way to collect rainwater so it can be used to water your garden.

 How Does a Water Butt Work?

 On average, thousands of litres of rainwater fall on the roofs of UK homes every year.
-Water butts collect this rainwater for use in your garden.
-They're connected to a downpipe from your guttering; so that each time it rains the tank will fill up, safely being for a sunny day.
+A water butt can collect this rainwater from your roof for use in your garden.
+If you connect a water butt to a downpipe from your guttering, each time it rains the tank will fill up.

-During hot and dry weather, outdoor water use accounts for up to 50% of an average household's consumption.
-If you like to keep your garden filled with lush plants, investing in a water butt could significantly reduce your water bills for years to come.
+During hot and dry weather, outdoor water use accounts for up to 50% of an average household's water consumption.
+If you like to keep your garden filled with lush plants and green grass, investing in a water butt could significantly reduce your water bills for years to come.

-Rainwater is Ph-balanced and free of the chemicals in treated water, like chlorine so your plants prefer it.
+Rainwater is pH-balanced and free of the chemicals in treated water, like chlorine so your plants prefer it.

-Using less tap water decreases the energy costs associated with treating and pumping water to your home.
+Using less tap water decreases the amount of energy needed to treat water and pump it to your home.

-Reducing our reliance on tap water is also likely to reduce drought orders, water restrictions and hosepipe bans.
+Reducing our reliance on tap water is also likely to reduce droughts, water restrictions and hosepipe bans.

 Luckily, installing a water butt is easier than you might think.

-- Choose a downpipe from the roof for the container to sit beneath.
-This should be on level ground, and near the main places you'll use it.
+- Choose a downpipe from the roof for the for the water butt container to sit beneath.
+Your water butt should be on level ground, and easily accessible.
 It should be raised enough for the various smaller containers like your watering can to fit under the tap at the bottom so they can be filled.

-- Ensure the butt is safely on its stand and then mark the downpipe at the height of the water butt.
+- Ensure the water butt is secure on its stand and not wobbly.
+Then mark the downpipe at the height of the water butt.
 Using a hacksaw, cut the downpipe around 3cm lower than the mark.

 - Fit the rain diverter to the downpipe so that the cut section of it slots onto the base of the diverter.

-- Attach the connector from the butt with secure screws and fittings.
+- Attach the connector from the water butt with secure screws and fittings.

-- Finally, place the lid firmly on top so that it locks into place, this ensures your water butt doesn't have unwanted visitors such as insects, leaves, and small animals from getting into your water butt.
+- Finally, place the lid firmly on top so that it locks into place.
+This stops insects, leaves and small animals from getting into your water butt.

 Make The Most of Your Rainwater:

-Once the butt is in place, a butt pump is a useful alternative to a mains tap for quenching the thirst of plants.
-You can also buy connectors that allow multiple containers to be linked - particularly useful if you've got a large garden space.
+Once the water butt is in place, connecting a pump to it offers a useful alternative to a mains tap for quenching the thirst of plants.
+You can also buy connectors that allow multiple water butt containers to be linked.
+This is particularly useful if you've got a large garden space.